cscenter/lms/infrastructure/README.md

 # TODO (critical):
+* separated playbook for cronjobs
+* move nginx dependencies to role
 * restore db and media/ with playbook
 * Add `AbortIncompleteMultipartUpload` Lifecycle rule to cscenter backup bucket.
 * `apt-get install ntpd` with servers in /etc/ntp.conf